Accounting & Finance

 The Department of Accounting and Finance is committed to enhancing the lifelong learning opportunities to encourage responsible citizenship and personal satisfaction.

-The Bachelor of Business Administration (BBA) in Accounting and Associate of Applied Science (AAS) in Accounting prepare students for careers in business, government or other types of organizations.
+The Bachelor of Business Administration (BBA) in Accounting, Associate of Applied Science (AAS) in Accounting, and Occupational Endorsement Certificate (OEC) in Bookkeeping prepare students for careers in business, government or other types of organizations.
 Accounting is often referred to as the "language of business" because it communicates economic information to decision-makers.
 Every business organization, non-profit entity and governmental agency requires accounting information to operate and perform successfully.

 The BBA in Accounting gives students a broad-based business background and provides a solid foundation for careers in public accounting, private accounting, and accounting for government or non-profit organizations.
 The program also provides a foundation for graduates to pursue additional professional certifications, including, but not limited to the Certified Public Accountant (CPA), Certified Fraud Examiner (CFE), and Certified Management Accountant (CMA) designations.